"A festive dip that's perfect for saltine toffee lovers! Ultra creamy chocolate with Heath toffee bits and dipped with your favorite salty crackers."

 Christmas Crack Dip

-- Using a stand mixer (or hand mixer + small bowl), blend together heavy whipping cream, vanilla extract, and powdered sugar on high until stiff peaks form, about 5-7 minutes.
-Set whipped cream aside.
+Using a stand mixer (or hand mixer + small bowl), blend together heavy whipping cream, powdered sugar, cocoa powder, and vanilla on high until dip has the consistency of fluffy frosting, about 3-5 minutes.

-- Add Christmas Crack dip to a serving bowl of your choice.
-If desired, decorate top with more Heath toffee bits and sprinkles.
-Serve dip immediately with saltine crackers.
+Transfer Christmas crack dip to a serving bowl and top with more toffee bits and festive sprinkles.
+Serve immediately with saltine crackers for dipping.